tailscale/tailscale-synology/README.md

 page for SPKs for your platform.
 If there is no SPK you have to compile it yourself using the instructions below.

-1. In the Synology DSM web admin UI, open the Package Center and press the *Settings* button.
+1. In the Synology DSM web admin UI, open the Package Center.
-2. Set the trust level to *Any publisher* and press *OK* to confirm.
-3. Press the *Manual install* button and provide the SPK file.
+2. Press the *Manual install* button and provide the SPK file.
-   Follow the instructions until done.
+3. Follow the wizard until done.

-At this point `tailscaled` should be up and running.
+4. At this point `tailscaled` should be up and running.
-So all you need to do is run `sudo tailscale up` and follow instructions.
+5. SSH into the  machine, and run `sudo tailscale up` so you can authenticate.

 ## Compiling

-As said before, this is heavily based [synology-wireguard](https://github.com/runfalk/synology-wireguard).
+This repo is heavily based on [synology-wireguard](https://github.com/runfalk/synology-wireguard).
-Likewise, everything is compiled inside docker, as Synology's package building tool `pkgscripts-ng` clutters the file system quite a bit.
+Likewise, everything is assembled inside docker, as Synology's package building tool `pkgscripts-ng` clutters the file system quite a bit.

 First create the base docker image, which downloads `pkgscripts-ng`: